andkorzh/OLD-Verilog-MOS6502/README.md

 # OLD-Verilog-MOS6502

-Back in 2012, at the dawn of the MOS6502 reverse, Ogamespec wrote a verilog.
+Back in 2012, at the dawn of the MOS6502 reverse, Org wrote a verilog.
 All these years, I never got around to testing it in action.
 It had big problems with the operability of the lower part of the processor and I had to replace the lower part with my ready-made 6502 modules.